Juhyung-L/autonomous_slam/README.md

 # autonomous_slam
-Detects and explores unexplored spaces in a costmap
+Autonomously detects and explores unexplored spaces in a costmap